OpenSurv/OpenSurv/README.md

 - I advise you to test your URLs in mpv (command line) first.
 It should work before attempting to use them in OpenSurv.

 - If you used the install.sh script, logs are created at /home/opensurv/logs/.
 You can use them for troubleshooting.
 Enable DEBUG logging for very detailed output of what is going on.
-Switch INFO to DEBUG in /etc/opensurvc/logging.yml and restart opensurv.
+Switch INFO to DEBUG in /etc/opensurv/logging.yml and restart opensurv.

+- If you want detailed logging of mpv for a particular video stream you can enable this by setting `freeform_advanced_mpv_options: "--msg-level=all=warn --log-file=/dev/shm/debug_stream.log"` for that stream and restart OpenSurv.
+  (This was not enabled by default as mpv logging can cause large logfiles)

 - If you are connected via keyboard/keypad, you can stop OpenSurv by pressing and holding q (or backspace or keypad "/") (this can take some seconds).